These easy banana muffins are made with everyday ingredients that you have in your kitchen right now! Prep them in one bowl in under 10 minutes.

 Instructions

-• In a mixing bowl combine the mashed bananas, vegetable oil, granulated sugar, eggs and vanilla extract.
-Stir to combine with a spatula or mixer on low.
+• In a mixing bowl combine the mashed bananas, vegetable oil, eggs and vanilla extract.
+Stir to combine with a spatula.

-• If adding chocolate chips, mix them in now.
+• In a separate bowl combine the flour, granulated sugar, baking soda, baking powder, cinnamon, and salt.
+If adding chocolate chips, mix them in now.

 • Cover the bowl with a towel and allow the batter to rest for 15 minutes.
 During this time, preheat the oven to 425ºF.